galets/SelfDecryptingImage/README.md

 The project is built using monodevelop and requires Mono/.NET 4.5 framework.
 It is possible to build the project using Visual Studio 2012 and higher.

+It is required to have [uglifyjs](https://github.com/mishoo/UglifyJS) installed in order to complete the build.
+To test if it is installed, run `echo 1 | uglifyjs` from command line.
+There sohuld be no error

 # Tools supplied

 ## makesdi